Value drivers that help us prioritise research

 Processes that are more effective, transparent, efficient and timely for environmental assessment, regulation and management.

 Western Australia is characterised by incredible diversity of plant and animal species across varied landscapes/ecological communities.
-A comprehensive understanding of the State’s biological resources, their distribution and processes that underpin their distribution will be delivered through coordinated and focused activities across agencies and industry.
+A comprehensive understanding of the State’s biological resources, their distribution and processes that underpin their distribution will be delivered as a foundational research element across our programs.

 Ecosystem Processes and Threat Mitigation